 The OLES Investigator was interviewed, and stated that he treats every allegation the same and handles them in a serious manner.
 The Investigator also stated that polygraphs are not used to determine truthfulness in allegations of sexual abuse.
-The Auditor's did not interview any inmates that reported sexual abuse because the facility reported no inmate that reported abuse was still in custody at the ICCC.
+The Auditor interviewed three inmates that reported sexual abuse.
+All three inmates indicated that they were not required to submit to a polygraph as a condition for proceeding with an investigation.